atom/github/docs/feature-requests/005-editable-diff.md

 ##### Some specific examples:

-- editing a previously unchanged line will result in the new file patch being longer, since we now have an newly "deleted" line.
+- editing a previously unchanged line will result in the new file patch being longer since we now have a newly "deleted" line.

 | old file patch | new file patch |
 | --- | --- |